Top GOP congressional candidate in Texas accused of abusing teenage daughter of estranged husband

-She announced last week on Twitter that she was going through a divorce from her husband Johnny Hernandez.
+She announced last week on Twitter that she was going through a divorce from her husband, Johnny Hernandez.

 “This is not what anyone wants or expects when getting married but we believe this is the best decision.
 We are dealing with some mental health issues in our family & would appreciate your prayers and support,” De La Cruz wrote.
 “I remain committed to being a devoted, loving mother to my children and humbly ask for privacy for our family during this difficult time.”